skeptycal/ApplySyntax/docs/usage.md

 ```

 ## Extensions
-`extensions` is a convienance option to add a given set of extensions to your language settings file.
-By adding the extension to the language settings file, sidebar icons in ST3 will display the proper icon and files will load with the proper syntax via Sublime's default extention detection method.
+`extensions` is a convenience option to add a given set of extensions to your language settings file.
+By adding the extension to the language settings file, sidebar icons in ST3 will display the proper icon and files will load with the proper syntax via Sublime's default extension detection method.
 Keep in mind though that other rules can override this.
-As `extensions` isn't really a rule, but just a list that automatically adds the extension to the langauge settings file, a hit on this array won't currently stop ApplySyntax from processing more rules (this may change in the future).
+As `extensions` isn't really a rule, but just a list that automatically adds the extension to the language settings file, a hit on this array won't currently stop ApplySyntax from processing more rules (this may change in the future).

-Apply sytnax will create a file `ApplySyntax.ext-list` in your `User` folder and track which extension it added so that if you remove a rule, ApplySyntax will only remove the extensions it added to the language file in question.
+Apply syntax will create a file `ApplySyntax.ext-list` in your `User` folder and track which extension it added so that if you remove a rule, ApplySyntax will only remove the extensions it added to the language file in question.

 If you do not like this functionality, you can simply disable it by setting the following option in your settings file to `false`: